 1. Take a personal inventory.

 Are you living up to your potential at work?
 Are you bored and looking for a new challenge?
-Is it time to ask for more responsibilities and analyze your educational leadership skills.
-I’m serious, taking on new tasks can be a positive and rewarding challenge.
-This change may re-energized you about your education career while impressing your boss.
+Is it time to ask for more responsibilities and analyze your educational leadership skills?
+I’m serious.
+Taking on new tasks can be a positive and rewarding challenge.
+This change may re-energize you about your education career while impressing your boss.

 2. Set new challenging goals.

 As mentioned above, if you feel you aren’t living up to your full potential, it’s time to set some new goals.
-Achieving goals, regardless of how big or small, is a great way to motivate yourself and boost your confidence.
+Regardless of how big or small, achieving goals is a great way to motivate yourself and boost your confidence.